 Not surprisingly, it can get busy on a hot summer’s day.
 But the main beach is long enough to find relative solitude at either end.
 Out of season, chances are you’ll have the whole beach to yourself.

 How far from London?
-Approximately half an hour from wherever you are.
+Approximately half an hour from central London.

 Fulham Beach (or Neverland to use its proper name) is a pop-up beach that appears every summer beside the Thames in Fulham.